dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02b-metadata-enrichment/index.md

 ### New Challenge

-Easytrade doesn’t follow k8s standards, and has multiple teams working within the same namespace.
-We need to provide data access, not at the app level (easytrade), but at the component level (e.g. BrokerService).
+Easytrade application doesn’t follow Kubernetes standards and has multiple teams working within the same namespace.
+We need to provide data access, not at the application level (easytrade), but at the component level (e.g. BrokerService).
 We need a finer level of granularity!

 ### Exercises